Free-Riding in Multi-Issue Decisions: Abstract

 \section{Abstract}

 Voting in multi-issue domains allows for compromise outcomes that satisfy all voters to some extent.
 Such fairness considerations, however, open the possibility of a special form of manipulation: free-riding.
 By untruthfully opposing a popular opinion in one issue, voters can receive increased consideration in other issues.
-We study under which conditions this is possible.
+We study under which conditions this is possible and show that even weak fairness considerations enable free-riding.
 Additionally, we study free-riding from a computational and experimental point of view.
-Our results show that free-riding in multi-issue domains is largely unavoidable, but comes at a non-negligible individual risk for voters.
+Our results show that free-riding in multi-issue domains is often possible, but comes at a non-negligible individual risk for voters.
 Thus, the allure of free-riding is smaller than one could intuitively assume.